Webs and canonical bases in degree two

 By multilinearity, an element of the above hom-space is determined by how it evaluates on tensor products $e_{i_1} \otimes \cdots \otimes e_{i_{dk}} \in \otimes^{dk}\mathbb{C}^k$ where each $e_{i_j}$ is a standard basis vector for $\mathbb{C}^k$.

-\begin{defn}[Web invariant] Let $W$ be a standard ${\rm SL}_k$ web diagram of degree $d$.
+\begin{definition}[Web invariant] Let $W$ be a standard ${\rm SL}_k$ web diagram of degree $d$.
 Then the web invariant $[W] \in \mathbb{C}[{\rm Gr}(k,dk)]_{(d)}$ is the polynomial function defined by its evaluation on tensor products of basis vectors as follows: